-Blackboard Learning Environment - Blackboard at my.ltu.edu contains the syllabus, all assignments, reading materials, PowerPoint presentations, written lecture notes, chapter quizzes, links to Web resources, and discussion forums.
-You will submit all assignments via Blackboard, and are expected to participate regularly in discussion topics.
+Blackboard Learning Environment - Blackboard at my.ltu.edu contains the syllabus, all assignments, reading materials, PowerPoints, written lecture notes, links to Web resources, discussion forums, etc. You will submit all assignments via Blackboard, and are expected to participate regularly in discussion topics.
 Please take time to familiarize yourself with the organization of the Blackboard site.
 You will want to check the site frequently for announcements reminding you of new resources and upcoming assignments.

-Student/Instructor Conversations - Students keep in touch with the instructor via e-mail messages, telephone conference calls, and IM conversations.
+Student/Instructor Conversations - Students keep in touch with the instructor via Blackboard e-mail, regular e-mail messages, and telephone.